skylarvlalonde/Homestuck-Quirk-Generator/README.md

 # Troll (and others) Quirk Generator 4.0

-A site that allows you to convert inputted text into the typing quirk of a Homestuck character.
+A site that allows you to convert inputted text into the typing quirk of a character from the extended Homestuck universe.
+Forked from the original project by [QuaternionMark][original-project].

-[Find it here][website-link].
+Find it [here][website-link].

 Made using [React][react] and [TypeScript][ts].